Joe-Andrews/Uni_Project/README.txt

 coffee specific info:
   recommended amount per cup in grams

-Also needs study on data about tea and coffee consumption
+Also needs study on data about tea and coffee consumption(this is for presentation not for project itself)